gomorpheus/morpheus-apidoc/source/includes/_billing.md

 startDate | Beginning of the current month |
 endDate   | Now                            |
-includeUsages | true                       | Optional ability to suppress the usage records
+includeUsages | true                       | Optional ability to suppress the usage records maxUsages | null                       | Optional ability to limit the usages returned offsetUsages | null                       | Optional ability to offset the usages returned, for use with maxUsages to paginate

 ## Billing For a Specific Tenant